A hill top view of Mike's forest, where he makes his home.

 I have been re-writing this material since 2017, and especially since early 2020.
 This means that what was on this website in mid 2019 when I first published it is probably quite different to what you will find now.
 I needed to improve both research (mostly in the dictionary) and the presentation, to help the people find useful guidance to their spiritual practice.

 In addition, I needed to provide new word-for-word translations from the original Pali and Sanskrit for the most famous scriptures.
-(Pali is a less melodious accent or dialect of Sanskrit, and Pali is used for Theravadan Buddhist scriptures.)
+(Pali is a less melodious accent or dialect of Sanskrit, and Pali is used for Theravadan Buddhist scriptures of south Asia.)
 This frees up the source material from the limitations of old religion, and the politics that insist the scriptures be interpreted, translated and presented in a certain way.
-In July 2021, I managed to find time, energy and inspiration to provide new word-for-word translation for two of the shortest Upanishads.
-This is a big leap forward for progressive Dharma, for the Upanishads have big influence in Hindu philosophy, and help explain much of their teachings.

 My teachings at the Yoga center in Bundaberg also included Kirtan sessions, using recorded music by renown Kirtan musicians.
 The mantras are nearly all from Hinduism, and therefore I had to study Hindu material and introduce it into my writings on spiritual practice.
 The historical Buddha Siddhatta Gotama lived 2500 years ago in what is now northern India, where early Hinduism was the prevailing religion.
 This accounts for the similarity between Hindu and Buddhist themes, and I look for the common ground between these two Eastern religions, so that both may make their separate contribution to the common understanding.